andrejewski/angle-input/README.md

   .on('change', updateAngleLabel);
 ```

-To access the AngleInput [g/s]etters for multiple elements, use:
+To access the Angle Input [g/s]etters for multiple elements, use:

 ```js
 var xetters = $(elements).map($.angleInput).get();